martygubar/bds-getting-started/lab-create-edge/create-edge.md

 10.0.0.8 myclustwn2.bmbdcsad1.bmbdcs.oraclevcn.com myclustwn2.bmbdcsad1.bmbdcs.oraclevcn.com. myclustwn2
 10.0.0.4 myclustmn1.bmbdcsad1.bmbdcs.oraclevcn.com myclustmn1.bmbdcsad1.bmbdcs.oraclevcn.com. myclustmn1
 ```
-Your bastion will now be able to communicate with the cluster using both SSH and other protocols.
+Your edge node will now be able to communicate with the cluster using both SSH and other protocols.

-## Update the Bastion with Required Software
+## Update the Edge node with Required Software
 Now that connectivity to the cluster is configured, install and configure the required software for the ede node:
 * Kerberos
 * Cloudera Manager Agents